DreamOfTheRedChamber/leetcode/company-specific/binarySearch.md

 2. Will there be multiple closest city with multiple result?
 3. What's the scale of input
     * Suppose cityNames length O(N), queriedCity length O(Q) and maxNumber of nodes with same x/y is O(K)
+4. Will there be duplicates in incoming queries?
+How could we cache their result for faster processing ???
+    * Could establish a LRU cache ?

 ### Solutions
 1. Brute force: for each queried city, pass through the cityNames, compute the distance, compare with minimum and swap if needed